There’s a reason the U.S. experienced a shortage of seed, chickens, piglets, and other farm items over the past two years.

 You know, because there has to be a shortage of everything right now.

-So snatch these up quick if you’re interested.
+So snatch these up quickly if you’re interested.

 One of the most decorative and beautiful edible plants out there is kale.